Chemical structure of unsaturated fatty acids

 Also if conjugated dienes exist, they don’t occur extensively.
 Examples are sorbic acid (2,4-hexadienoic acid) and trans-2-cis-4-decadienoic acid, a known flavor component present in Williams pears, (Bartlett pears in the U.S. and Canada).

-Among conjugated PUFA, the most common ones are trienes, but they are present in small amount in animal fats and are abundant in only a few seed oils.
+Among conjugated PUFAs, the most common ones are trienes, but they are present in small amount in animal fats and are abundant in only a few seed oils.

 The omega (ω) or n designation system

-The most important PUFA in terms of extent of occurrence are the unconjugated and methylene-interrupted ones.
+The most important PUFAs in terms of extent of occurrence are the unconjugated and methylene-interrupted ones.

 They are subdivided into families, depending on the position of the double bond closest to the methyl side, numbered 1, of the fatty acid molecule and are categorized in 12 omega families (letter n may be used in place of letter ω).